ReadyResearchers/GatorStreet/README.md

  - https://www.dataquest.io/blog/portfolio-project-predicting-stock-prices-using-pandas-and-scikit-learn/
 ## Future Work

- [x] Introduce machine learning and AI into the project [x] Find a way for the code to grab data by it self, and give me a list of potencial candidates [] increase accuracy of the program
+- [x] Introduce machine learning and AI into the project
+- [x] Find a way for the code to grab data by it self, and give me a list of potencial candidates
+- [] increase accuracy of the program
- [] make it easier to use
+- [X] make it easier to use
- [x] produce a live graph of current data
+- [x] produce a live graph of current data
+- [] make it more interactive, allow the user toenter a selective stock instead of it being hard coded.